hkotek/hkotek.com/index.md

 * Kotek, Hadas and Martin Hackl. **Covert scrambling in English multiple *wh*-questions: Evidence from online processing**.
 Manuscript under review (June 2015).

 * Kotek, Hadas, Yasutada Sudo, and Martin Hackl. [**Experimental investigations of ambiguity: The case of *most***](http://semanticsarchive.net/Archive/TliOGUyM/most-final.pdf). *Natural Language Semantics* 23(2): 119-156.
 DOI: 10.1007/s11050-015-9113-0.
-(Appeared in Press: May 2015.)
+(Appeared in press: May 2015.)

 * Erlewine, Michael Yoshitaka and Hadas Kotek. [**The structure and interpretation of non-restrictive relatives: Evidence from relative pronoun pied-piping**](Erlewine_Kotek-cls51.pdf).
 To appear in *Proceedings of CLS 51* (May 2015).

 Recent and upcoming presentations